Steps to Earning Substance Abuse Counselor Certification in Colorado

 All addiction counselor credentials expire on August 31 of odd-numbered years.
 You’ll need to complete at least 40 professional development hours during each renewal period to qualify for renewal of the CAS/ACC credential.

-Earn a Higher Degree and Gain More Experience to Become a Become a Licensed Addiction Counselor (LAC)
+Earn a Higher Degree to Become a Licensed Addiction Counselor (LAC)

-Colorado offers a Licensed Addiction Counselor (LAC) dual credential that permits substance abuse counselors to expand their practice to include behavioral health counseling and the treatment of substance use disorders, addictive behavioral disorders, and co-occurring mental health disorders.
+Colorado offers a Licensed Addiction Counselor (LAC) dual credential that permits substance abuse counselors to expand their practice beyond the addiction specialty to include broader behavioral health counseling and the treatment of substance use disorders, addictive behavioral disorders, and co-occurring mental health disorders.
 To become an LAC, you’ll need to complete the following:

 Substance Abuse Counselor Jobs in Denver, Aurora, Colorado Springs, and Throughout Colorado